openfl/OpenFLDevelopersGuide/working-with-video/video-example-video-jukebox.md

 # Video example: Video Jukebox {#video-example-video-jukebox}

 The following example builds a simple video jukebox which dynamically loads a list of videos to play back in a sequential order.
 This allows you to build an application that lets a user browse through a series of video tutorials, or perhaps specifies which advertisements should be played back before delivering the user’s requested video.
-This example demonstrates the following features of ActionScript 3.0:
+This example demonstrates the following features of Haxe:

 • Updating a playhead based on a video file’s playback progress